ej8899/lightBnB/README.md

 ---
 ## Known Bugs...
 - Some price/night shows only 1 decimal (fixed 2022-09-19)
+- Map error - Richmond exists in both BC and NS.
+Searches in NS will show map pins in BC unfortunately.
+This is a mapping issue and not related to our SQL search or database information.
 - Filter Results 'range sliders' don't prevent min price to stay under max price and max price to be greater than min price
 - Scroll bar is forced 'always' on' to prevent page shift
 [( back to top 🔺)](#lightbnb)